madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

 - Monte Carlo methods need to end the interaction
   - In the self-driving car, MC methods updates the policy after crash
 - Temporal-Difference methods updates the policy every step
+- On-policy TD control methods (like Expected Sarsa and Sarsa) have  better online performance than off-policy TD control methods (like  Q-learning).
+- Expected Sarsa generally achieves better performance than Sarsa.

 #### TD Control